Papa John's: Asia

 In 2003, Papa John's opened its first branch in Apgujeong-dong, Gangnam-gu, Seoul, South Korea and the second branch in Garak-dong, Songpa-gu, Seoul, South Korea.
 Compared to Domino's Pizza and Pizza Hut, which started business in Korea in the 1980s, Papa John's started business late in Korea.
 In 2006, they opened the 50th restaurant in Seoul.
-As of the end of 2022, Papa John's has a total of 239 stores in Korea.
+As of the end of 2025, Papa John's has a total of 278 stores in Korea.
 In other countries, Papa John's has menus which are localized to each country.
 However, in Korea, Papa John's is selling the original American pizzas with special Korean localized pizzas together.
 Papa John's also has various side menus such as spaghetti in Korea.

+In 2016, Papa John's entered the Israeli market.
+By 2026 it had grown to 42 local branches.